barbarer/py4e-int/_sources/tuples/Exercises.rst

    :answer_c: (2, 3, 4)
    :answer_d: (2, 3)
    :correct: d
-   :feedback_a: Try again!
+   :feedback_a: Incorrect!
+Tuple slicing does exist.
+Try again.
-   :feedback_b: Try again!
+   :feedback_b: Incorrect!
+The output will be in the form of a tuple.
+Try again.
-   :feedback_c: Try again!
+   :feedback_c: Incorrect!
+The value of -1 means to stop after the second to last item.
+Try again.
    :feedback_d: Correct!
 This tuple slicing grabs the second item all the way to the second to last item.

    What is the value of a[1:-1] if it exists?